APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 - All engagement is reactionary, after the fact, and only for the media's sake

-- Why didn't they stand with Hillel in condemning counterprotesters after Kaplan?

-	- The school is not taking positive voices from within the community and promoting them

-- Why don't they assist in ensuring rules are protest rules are followed?

 - Block said he would educate on TPM policies "during orientation"

 - Orientation happens once, and during an optional and expensive orientation weekend

-- Why don't they react to anything said in the Bruin?

-	- The triangles at the encampment

-	- USAC at the encampment

-	- The organization that said if UCLA doesn't do something then they will (Sukkah)

-	- Issues on campus safety

-	- Jewish and Arab/Muslim students feeling unsafe

-- Because there were no public announcements about the Kaplan incident, students had to inquire directly at a walk-out weeks later and spoke in-person to some low-level official

-- The Bruin also had to inquire directly about the Kaplan incident to UCLA and received a short emailed response by some low-level official

-	- It said that they are currently pursuing the perps

-	- The student said herself she saw one of them at a pro-Israel vigil at around 7 pm

-	- There has been no evidence that UCLA attempted to track down the individuals responsible (you need to check that with SJP)

-- Title VI and that policy doc encourages UCLA's input to the marketplace of ideas

-- Survey - no one trusts the administration

-- How can students feel safe if (nominally) they don't feel the university is monitoring incidents or listening to them?